jessecomeau87/Boot/README.md

 ### Education

-- I studied Business Administration, and Computer Science, which is why I chose Business Management and IT as an Industry.
+- I studied Business Administration, and Computer Science, hence, Business Management and IT as an Industry.

 - Career: Business Management and IT.
 Hobby: Music and Sports.